-The project aims to re-design livestock forage systems for grazing all-year round in Mediterranean environments minimising supplementary feeding.
-The focus is sheep grazing systems in Southwest WA challenged by climate change with increasingly hotter, drier and more variable seasons.
+The project aims to redesign livestock forage systems for year-round grazing in Mediterranean environments, minimizing the need for supplementary feeding.
+The focus is sheep grazing systems in Southwest WA, which are challenged by climate change with increasingly hotter, drier, and more variable seasons.

-A range of novel pasture and feedbase options will be evaluated in species mixtures under grazing, particularly to target key seasonal feed gaps, before the growing season and at the end of the growing season.
+A range of novel pasture and feedbase options will be evaluated in species mixtures under grazing, particularly to target key seasonal feed gaps, before and at the end of the growing season.

 Activities